new XREAL Air 2 Ultra

 Our take

-The XREAL Air 2 Ultra scores 77/100 and delivers something genuinely different: actual AR glasses that look like sunglasses, not a face computer.
+The XREAL Air 2 Ultra scores 77/100 and delivers something genuinely different in the AR/VR space: actual AR glasses that look like sunglasses rather than a face-mounted computer monitor from a sci-fi movie.

-At $699, it's been as low as $599.
+At $699, it's been as low as $599 during sales events.
 The "Fair price" momentum label suggests you're not being gouged, but you're not getting a deal either.
-For a niche product with limited mainstream appeal, that price is steep.
+For a niche product with limited mainstream appeal, that price needs to come down before it makes sense for most buyers.

-Bottom line: Wait for a sale under $600 if you want a portable giant screen for work or gaming โ€” skip if you're expecting a Vision Pro experience.
+Bottom line: Wait for a sale under $600 if you want a portable giant virtual screen for remote work or gaming โ€” skip entirely if you're expecting anything resembling a Vision Pro experience.

 Pros & cons